albertsen/storyteller/stories/pudong/pudong.md

 Brian schrieb: »I took over your job in Shanghai.
 Man, you really fucked up.
 You were in charge!
 I should hate you for that I had to leave Stockholm and come here.
-But I want to let you know: If you want to come back here I will put in a word for you.
-We could have a lot of fun here.
-« Noch eine E-Mail, die Jan löschte, ohne sie zu beantworten.
+But I wanted to let you know: If you want to come back here I will put in a word for you.
+We could have a lot of fun here. « Noch eine E-Mail, die Jan löschte, ohne sie zu beantworten.

 ---